Q. ABOUT THE SHOP

 Do you accept returns?

-Yes, we accept returns of non-sale items within seven days of the delivery of your item for a refund.
+Yes, I accept returns of non-sale items within seven days of the delivery of your item for a refund.
 Sale items cannot be refunded.
 You will be responsible for paying the delivery and return shipping costs for the return of your item.
 Please read the full return / refund policy to understand the details.

 How can I be alerted to new prints or inventory?